jeval - command line Java code evaluator. It is similar to JShell except it provides you additional functionality.

 To provide this functionality jeval integrates with depresolve tool which depends on maven-resolver library

 jeval supports "//open" command similar to "/open" command which JShell provides.
-For example using that command you can extract some common logic into separate script file so jeval will read that.
+For example using this command you can extract some common logic into separate script file so jeval will read that.

 For example here we keep parsing functions in script called parsers.java: